menandmice/micetro_docs/guides/user-manual/dns_records.rst

   :width: 90%
   :align: center
 |
-Selecting a DNS record in the list, will display the following details and actions for the record in the :guilabel:`Inspector` pane on the right.
+Selecting a DNS record in the list will display the following details and actions for the record in the :guilabel:`Inspector` pane on the right.

 .. csv-table::
   :header: "Item", "Description"